datalad-handbook/book/docs/basics/101-115-symlinks.rst

 You can make sure to always be able to see the file hierarchy in two separate ways:
 Upgrade your file manager to display file types in a DataLad datasets (e.g., the `git-annex-turtle extension <https://github.com/andrewringler/git-annex-turtle>`_ for Finder).
 Alternatively, use the :command:`ls` command in a terminal instead of a file manager GUI.
-Other tools may be more more specialized, smaller, or domain-specific, and may fail to correctly work with broken symlinks, or display appropriate error messages when handling them (such as the `BIDS Validator <https://github.com/bids-standard/bids-validator>`_, used in the neuroimaging community).
+Other tools may be more more specialized, smaller, or domain-specific, and may fail to correctly work with broken symlinks, or display unhelpful error messages when handling them, or require additional flags to modify their behavior (such as the :ref:`BIDS Validator <bidsvalidator>`, used in the neuroimaging community).
-When encountering unexpected behavior or failures, try to keep in mind that a dataset without retrieved content appears to be a pile of broken symlinks to a range of tools, and check whether data retrieval fixes the problem.
+When encountering unexpected behavior or failures, try to keep in mind that a dataset without retrieved content appears to be a pile of broken symlinks to a range of tools, consult a tools documentation with regard to symlinks, and check whether data retrieval fixes persisting problems.

 Finally, if you are still in the ``books/`` directory, go back into the root of the superdataset.